Unite and support Montana’s community-based conservation networks to promote healthy and productive watersheds

 Since 1995, MWCC has met this mission through collaboration and capacity building throughout Montana, empowering thousands of resource caretakers to ensure clean, plentiful water and healthy landscapes for all Montanans.

-In 2013, MWCC successfully obtained its 501c3 status and finalized its Articles of Incorporation and By-laws, transitioning from an all-volunteer to a staff-run organization.
+In 2013, MWCC obtained its 501c3 status and finalized its Articles of Incorporation and By-laws, transitioning from an all-volunteer to a staff-run organization.